drhsqlite/pikchr/doc/usepikchr.md

 ## Image Placement and Source Code Toggle Options

-By default, the Pikchr-generated image appears left-justifed.
+By default, the Pikchr-generated image appears left-justified.
 If you would prefer that the picture be centered, put the keyword "center" after the class tag.
 Thus: